Inspiration – The Timber Terrazzo

 Development – Iterated and Adaptable

-Foresso was developed through an iterative and intensive process, slowly refined until fit for purpose and then continually improved until it could be scaled up to full sheet sizes (specifications).
-Throughout this process, Conor tackled the technical hurdles of imbuing timber with the qualities of Venetian marble: crafting wood chips with a stone-like feel, making the surface consistent and durable, and optimising the proportion between timber and resin-binder material; all ultimately ensuring that Foresso could be produced efficiently and at a large scale.
+Foresso was slowly refined until fit for purpose and then continually improved to be scaled up to full sheet sizes (specifications).
+Throughout this process, Conor tackled the technical hurdles of imbuing timber with the qualities of Venetian marble: crafting wood chips with a stone-like feel, making the surface consistent and durable, and optimising the proportion between timber and resin-binder material.

-As Foresso repurposes timber that would otherwise go to waste, the studio has built close relationships with its suppliers: Saunders Seasoning, who only deal in timber from within London and take meticulous care of it; and Wessex Timber, who never pulp or destroy any of their stock, instead setting it aside for specialised and innovative uses.
+As Foresso repurposes timber that would otherwise go to waste, the studio has built close relationships with local saw mills so that we can ensure the quality and provenance of our timber.
 Additionally, we source RAL matched pigments, allowing us to provide consistency in our standard ranges and makes ordering bespoke designs even more straightforward.